dockstore/dockstore-documentation/docs/advanced-topics/guid-alias.md

 ## Tools and Workflows
 If you would like to setup aliases for your tool or workflow, you can now do so through our API.
 Aliases are useful for when you would like to publish your work on Dockstore and other Dockstore-like sites.
 You can use an alias to give this tool a unique name that could potentially be valid across all sites, independent of site specific naming conventions.

+You can link to a tool that has the alias `MyTool` using the link [https://dockstore.org/aliases/tools/MyTool](https://dockstore.org/aliases/tools/MyTool).
+Similarly, you can link to a workflow that has the alias `MyWorkflow` using the link [https://dockstore.org/aliases/workflows/MyWorkflow](https://dockstore.org/aliases/workflows/MyWorkflow).
+This is the recommended way to link to tools and workflows, as names can be changed, making linking by names quite fragile.

 Use the `/entries/{id}/aliases` endpoint to add new aliases.
 You can specify the aliases as a comma-delimited list.

 ## Organizations and Collections